-In February 2022, South East Queensland were devastated by the floods resulting in thousands of people with uninhabitable homes.
+February 2022, saw South East Queensland devastated by floods resulting in thousands of people with uninhabitable homes.
 105th Battery again answered the call to serve and deployed in late February to assist the Brisbane City Council, Gympie Council, Ipswich City Council and Somerset Council.
-The work consisted of general duties to help restore normality to the lives of people who were most effected by the floods.
-The work was not glamorous, but rewarding to see the impact the work had on community rehabilitation and restoration.
+The work consisted of general duties to help restore flood-affected communities.
+The work was neither glamorous nor military by nature, but rewarding to see the impact the work had on community rehabilitation and restoration.